AdaCore/gnatcoll-core/docs/scripting.rst

 -----------------------------

-The goal of the scripting module in GNATColl is to work both in text-only applications and graphical applications that use the gtk+ toolkit.
+The goal of the scripting module in GNATColl is to work both in text-only applications and graphical applications.
 However, in both cases applications will need a way to capture the output of scripting languages and display them to the user (at least for errors, to help debugging scripts), and possibly emulate input when a script is waiting